|1. The Daily Schedule

 1st Offense: Warning from staff member involved

 2nd Offense: Loss of device for the remainder of the class

 3rd Offense: Device is taken to the office for end of day pickup by the student

 4th Offense: Device goes to office for pickup by parent

-Subsequent offenses may entail the student no longer being permitted to bring his/her smart device to school; failure to comply would be considered an act of defiance, subject to suspension.
+Subsequent offences may entail the student no longer being permitted to bring his/her smart device to school; failure to comply would be considered an act of defiance, subject to suspension.
 Repeat offenders will be closely monitored by a school administration.

 9. ChromeBook Computers: SEE APPENDIX K